Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Results

 In order to further investigate how the structural and the dynamical lengthscales correlate, we first examine the structure-dynamics correlation.
 This correlation is studied using isoconfigurational ensembles.
 Isoconfigurational ensembles (Section \ref{isoconf}) were designed by Harrowell and coworkers \cite{harrowell} to disentangle the influence of the initial structure from thermal noise in the dynamics.
 In this part of the analysis, to obtain cleaner statistics, we separately deal with the A and the B particles in the system.
-The results of the structure-dynamics correlation, given by the Spearman rank correlation, $C_R({\beta\phi},\mu)$ between the bare SOP and the mobility for the $A$ particles are given in the main text and that for the $B$ particles are given in Appendix II.
-As shown in Fig.\ref{fig:Cr-vs-time}(a), $C_R({\beta\phi},\mu)$ between the local per particle level bare SOP with the mobility for the $A$ particles is high at shorter times, but at longer times there is a drop in the correlation.
-Note that we define.
+The results of the structure-dynamics correlation, given by the Spearman rank correlation, $C_R({\beta\phi},\mu)$ between the bare SOP and the mobility for the $A$ particles are given in the main text, and those for the $B$ particles are given in Appendix IV.
+As shown in Fig.\ref{fig:Cr-vs-time}(a), $C_R({\beta\phi},\mu)$ between the local per particle level bare SOP with the mobility for the $A$ particles is high at shorter times, but at longer times, there is a drop in the correlation.
 This drop is stronger at lower temperatures as seen in Fig.\ref{fig:Cr-vs-time}(b).
-The results are similar for the $B$ particles (Fig.\ref{fig:Cr-vs-time-B} in Appendix II).
+The results are similar for the $B$ particles (Fig.\ref{fig:Cr-vs-time-B} in Appendix IV).
 This indicates that the local bare SOP has strong predictive power for short time dynamics, but its influence diminishes at longer times, particularly at low temperatures.

-As mentioned in Section \ref{sec:s4qt} and Section \ref{sec:guu}, the dynamical heterogeneity lengthscale is typically evaluated at the time scale, $\tau_\alpha$ where the spatial correlations of particle displacements are most pronounced and dynamic heterogeneity reaches its maximum.~\cite{Berthier_Biroli_PRE_2005} Thus, any static order parameter which does not show a good correlation at that timescale may not be able to predict the correct static length scale.
+As mentioned in Section \ref{sec:s4qt} and Section \ref{sec:guu}, the dynamical heterogeneity lengthscale is typically evaluated at the time scale, $\tau_\alpha$ where the spatial correlations of particle displacements are most pronounced and dynamic heterogeneity reaches its maximum.~\cite{Berthier_Biroli_PRE_2005} Thus, any static order parameter that does not show a good correlation at that timescale may not be able to predict the correct static lengthscale.

 Recently, there has been a large number of studies \cite{TongTanaka2018,das_possible_2018,TongTanaka2019,TongTanaka2020,Tanaka2025,MeiWang2022,QiuArun2025}, including us \cite{mohit_wca}, where it is shown that if we coarse-grain the SOP, then the structure-dynamics correlation increases at longer times.
-The coarse-grained SOP,$\overline{\beta\phi}_i(L)$, is defined as
+The coarse-grained SOP, $\overline{\beta\phi}_i(L)$, is defined as